avk/avk.github.io/_case_studies/secure-reader-threading.md

 # Design Process

-I was asked to design for Secure Reader (<abbr title="Secure Reader">SR</abbr>) threading after engineering had already started evaluating technical feasibility and exploring implementations.
-That is always frustrating, but I used my first discussions and anecdotal research to make sure we built the best slice of this feature, rather than everything various customers thought it should be.
+Product Management asked me to design for Secure Reader (<abbr title="Secure Reader">SR</abbr>) threading in Spring 2021.
+Engineering had already started evaluating technical feasibility and exploring implementations.
+My first discussions and anecdotal research ensured we built the best slice of this feature, not everything various customers thought it should be.

 ## 1. Choose "threading" definition